espresso3389/pdfrx/README.md

 ### `firstAttemptByEmptyPassword`

 By default, the first password attempt uses empty password.
-This is because cnrypted PDF files frequently uses empty password for viewing purpose.
+This is because encrypted PDF files frequently use empty password for viewing purpose.
 It's _normally_ useful but if you want to use authoring password, it can be disabled by setting `firstAttemptByEmptyPassword` to false.

 ## Customizations